 I have missed the deadline, can I still apply for access arrangements?

 We may consider applications for access arrangements received after the deadline.
 However, if your application is received after the deadline, it may not be possible for an arrangement to be granted for the forthcoming exam session.
 If this is the case candidates will be advised, and may wish to postpone their exam to the next session in order for the required arrangement(s) to be made available.

 I have injured my hand and cannot write – what should I do?

-Send an application to the Education Services team as soon as possible.
+Send an application to the Assessment team as soon as possible.
 Depending on the nature of your exams and your injury, we may be able to make adjustments which will enable you to sit your exam(s).

 If I had a change in circumstances and think my arrangements need review, should I apply for access arrangements?

 Yes- Please provide updated evidence which indicates a change in circumstances/diagnosis and explain why you feel your previous arrangements are no longer sufficient.